satyakisikdar/CNRG/README.md

 Notes

+05/24
+- SUBDUE does not scale at all.
+Try MPI.
+Ask Tim to install MPI Daemon on dsg2

 05/23
 - Top-k substructures, finite number of iterations of subdue, ...
 - Print the bags of nodes in SUB_x and OVERLAP_y.